xiaoxiao9689/TVQS/README.md

 # VQE

-This is the source code and data for  paper "Preparing quantum Gibbs states and eigenstates with a superconducting quantum computer"
+Here are the source code and data for  paper "Preparing quantum Gibbs states and eigenstates with a superconducting quantum computer".